Reading R.F.C.: History

 When the leagues started in 1987, Reading were placed in South West Division Two and lost their first-ever league game at home to Berry Hill.
 Nevertheless, they finished second in the league and were promoted.
 Three successive promotions under Mike Tewkesbury's guidance from 1992–93 took Reading into the country's top thirty teams.
 Reading played five seasons at this level, peaking at a final position of 6th, but by the time Tewkesbury left in 1999 problems were already apparent, as successive financial cuts had depleted the squad.
 Successive relegations took the side back into South West Division One.

 However, with Alastair McHarg and Dick Michael at the helm, steady progress was made over the next three seasons, culminating in promotion to National Division 3 South in 2004.
 The 2004–05 season started badly, with defeat in the hot sunshine at Hertford, but it ended entertainingly with a 50–28 win against old rivals Lydney and a creditable sixth place.
 The 2005–06 season started in much the same way with early defeats and many team changes due to injuries.
 However, there was no revival after Christmas as opportunities were missed in consecutive weeks for wins over Rosslyn Park and Southend which saw Reading return to South West Division 1.
 The worst moments for the team and supporters were the defeats at relegation rivals Bracknell and Old Patesians.

-The 2006–07 season saw an end of season upsurge in form with Reading finishing safely fifth in the table.
-McHarg said that "We've been playing with a lot of passion and commitment.
-The players have lifted themselves – they've stuck together and done exceptionally well."
+The 2006–07 season saw an end of season upsurge in form with Reading finishing fifth in the table.

 The 2007–08 season saw them relegated to South West Division Two where they were originally placed when leagues started in 1987.

 The 2008–09 season saw them promoted again but this was short lived as they were relegated once more in season 2009–10.